namnh68/curl2share/README.md

 #### File system

 The store dir is defined by `UPLOAD_DIR` in `config.py`.
+Make sure this directory is writable by this app.

-You have to create this directory your self before running the app, otherwise you will get an error when start it up.
+If the directory does not exist, this app will try to create it.

 You will also have to update `conf/nginx/file_system.conf` so Nginx can serve your files directly.